Aprepitant Capsules 125 mg Lidocaine and Prilocaine 2.5%/2.5% Cream

 This action is only necessary because the blister packs are not child-resistant.
 There are no quality or safety issues with the medicines for their intended use.

-To learn more about the Novartis products affected by this recall and requiring corrective action, please click here to be re-directed to the Novartis website.
+To learn more about the Novartis products affected by this recall and requiring corrective action, please click hereto be re-directed to the Novartis website.

 All blister pack configurations (listed below) that are identified as not child-resistant and potentially dispensed for in-home use require corrective action.
 To secure medicines in blister packs in the homes of consumers, Sandoz will provide child-resistant re-sealable pouches to store your medication.
-Consumers should immediately secure your blister packs out of the sight and reach of children, and contact us at 888-NOW-NOVA or 888-669-6682 to request your pouch.
+Consumers should immediately secure your blister packs out of the sight and reach of children, and contact us at 1-888-NOVA-NOW to request your pouch.

 Here are some easy instructions on how to use your child-resistant, re-sealable pouch.